refactor-group/.github/profile/README.md

 We're a professional software agency and engineering community building custom software and open source projects while helping engineers grow their careers through one-on-one and group-based coaching.

+Continue reading for more details about what we do and opportunities to team with us to advance your own software career.

 ## What We Do

 ### Custom Software Development